↑

 8. Let people know that you need some time alone to recharge.

-9. When someone asks you to do something, ask yourself if it’s convenient, if you want to do it, and if you have time in your schedule before saying yes or no.
+9. When someone asks you to do something, ask yourself if it’s convenient if you want to do it and if you have time in your schedule before committing.

 10. Start small by setting boundaries in areas of your life where you can take a risk, like canceling plans with a friend who always takes advantage of you.

-Setting Boundaries with the People You Take Care of or Serve
+Setting Boundaries with the People You Care for and Serve

 Setting limits on how often you do for others will help prevent them from using guilt or manipulation to get you to do more than you’re comfortable doing.

-Not setting this limit can cause resentment towards them and eventually strain your relationships.
+Not setting this limit can cause resentment towards them and strain your relationships.
+So, while it may feel like you’re forced to have difficult conversations with people, preventing or repairing unhealthy relationships is essential.

-5 Tips for Setting Healthy Self-care Boundaries with People You Take Care of and Serve
+5 Tips for Setting Healthy Self-care Boundaries with People You Care for and Serve

-You don’t have to tackle all your boundaries in one go!
-Instead, start by choosing one person and practicing setting boundaries with them.
+You don’t have to tackle all your boundaries in one go or set harsh, rigid boundaries!
+Instead, start by choosing one person and practice one clear boundary with them.

-It might be discouraging at first if you push yourself too hard, but you can always try again later, so don’t give up.
+It might be discouraging initially, but you can always try again later, so don’t give up.
+Boundaries are a healthy form of self-care.

-Remember that setting a boundary is not about being selfish.
+Setting a boundary is not about being selfish.
 Instead, it’s about being kind to yourself by protecting yourself from people taking advantage of you.
+Practicing boundaries allows personal growth.

 You deserve respect and kindness from others, even if you know you can’t get it from everyone.
-Setting boundaries can also help people in relationships because it encourages them to speak up when they feel disrespected or taken for granted.
+Boundaries can also help people in romantic relationships by encouraging them to speak up when they feel disrespected or taken for granted.

-It’s normal for people to try and test your boundaries, so don’t feel upset by it!
-Just be prepared and stay firm when you need to.
+It’s normal for people to try to test your boundaries, so don’t feel upset!
+Just be prepared and stay firm when necessary.

 Don’t apologize.

-People might get mad when you select a limitation, but often it is because they wish things were like they used to be!
+People might get mad when you select a limitation, but it is often because they wish things were as they used to be!
 It can be painful for them to realize that you now have a choice about whom you give your time and love.

-PRO TIP: If you know someone will be disappointed that you can’t do what they asked, soften the blow with a kind explanation for why you have to say ‘no.’
+If you know someone will be disappointed that you can’t do what they asked, soften the blow with a simple, kind explanation for why you must say ‘no.’

-If the other person cares about you, they’ll understand and respect your feelings in turn, even if they don’t like it.
+If the other person cares about you, they’ll understand and respect your feelings, even if they don’t like them.

-And if their boundaries seem to have disappeared, that might be a sign that it’s time to reevaluate the relationship.
+If their boundaries seem to have disappeared, that might signal that it’s time to reevaluate the relationship.
+Keeping your distance from people who want more of you than you can give is okay!

-5 Practical Examples of Boundaries for People you Take Care of and Serve
+5 Practical Examples of Boundaries for People You Care For and Serve

 Some ideas can include:

-1. Use as few words as possible to get your point across, like “no” or “that’s not okay with me.”
+1. Use as few words as possible to convey your point, like “no” or “that’s not okay with me.”

-2. Think about how you want to feel around the person, and set a boundary that reflects those feelings.
+2. Consider how you want to feel around the person and set a boundary that reflects those feelings.

-4. Practice in lower-risk scenarios so you feel more comfortable before trying it in a high-risk interaction.
+4. Practice in lower-risk scenarios to feel more comfortable before trying it in high-risk interactions.

-How to Handle the Reactions by Others to Your New Self-care Boundaries
+How to Handle the Reactions of Others to Your New Self-care Boundaries

-People might struggle to respect or let you set boundaries, especially if they’ve always been allowed to get their way in the past.
+A boundary recipient might struggle to respect or let you keep your boundaries, especially if they’ve always been allowed to get their way.
+As you have more life experience dealing with these specific situations, dealing with their negative feelings and actions will become easier.

 Some of the most common reactions you might experience when people don’t like your new boundaries include: